 HKIAC Average Costs and Duration

-The Hong Kong International Arbitration Centre (“HKIAC”) is pleased to release an updated report on the average costs and duration of an HKIAC-administered arbitration.
-The data below reflects all cases administered by HKIAC under the HKIAC Administered Arbitration Rules (the “Rules”) in which a final award was issued between 1 November 2013 and 31 May 2019 (the “Relevant Period”).
+The Hong Kong International Arbitration Centre (“HKIAC”) is pleased to release an updated report on the average costs and duration of an arbitration administered by HKIAC under the HKIAC Administered Arbitration Rules (the “Rules”).
+The data below reflects all such cases in which a final award was issued between 1 November 2013 and 31 May 2021 (the “Relevant Period”).
 The overall findings are listed below.

 The following methodology was used to produce the data:

-- Eight emergency arbitrator arbitrations under the Rules that were concluded by emergency arbitrator decision during the Relevant Period have been identified.
+- 13 emergency arbitrations under the Rules that were concluded by emergency arbitrator decision during the Relevant Period have been identified.

-- Duration of arbitration refers to the period between the date of commencement of the arbitration and the date of the final award, inclusive of any stay periods.
+- Duration of arbitration, including expedited arbitration, refers to the period between the date of commencement of the arbitration and the date of the final award, inclusive of any stay periods.

 - Duration of emergency arbitration refers to the period between the date of HKIAC’s acceptance of the application and the date of the emergency arbitrator decision, inclusive of any stay periods.